 State Intention

 The opening statement of your letter should clearly state that you are resigning.
-You mustn't go into formalities.
+You need not go into the nitty gritty just yet.

 Outline Dates